joaovbs96/Path-Tracer/README.md

 All credits go to Peter Shirley.
 For more info and how to get the books: https://twitter.com/Peter_shirley/status/1029342221139509249

-Implemented during an undergraduate research project mentored by prof. Hélio Pedrini at the Institute of Computing - Unicamp.
+Implemented during an undergraduate research project mentored by prof. Hélio Pedrini at the Institute of Computing/Unicamp.